 I’m talking nearly 700 percent of your daily value of vitamin A and tons of antioxidants, which keep your skin looking awesome.
 They also lower inflammation and cholesterol levels — plus, sweet potatoes taste great!

 But these sweet potato brownies have another secret ingredient: avocados.
 Benefit-rich avocados are one of my favorite foods, and I love them in baked goods as well.
 They add healthy fats, protein and a super creamy texture.
 And no, avocados won’t turn these brownies green!

 Start by preheating the oven to 375 degrees F. Next, grease an 8×8 pan with coconut oil and line it with parchment paper.

-In a bowl, combine the avocado, sweet potato, applesauce, honey and vanilla.
-The applesauce and honey will sweeten up these healthy brownies without any refined sugar; that means no sugar crashes or hyper children!
+In a bowl, combine the avocado, sweet potato, applesauce, maple syrup and vanilla.
+The applesauce and maple syrup will sweeten up these healthy brownies without any refined sugar; that means no sugar crashes or hyper children!

 Once the mix is creamy, add in the cacao powder.

 Next, add in the eggs one at a time.
 Then, in a separate bowl, combine the coconut flour, arrowroot flour, salt and baking soda.
 That’s right, these sweet potato brownies are gluten-free.
 Next, combine both of the mixtures until smooth.
 Then transfer the sweet potato brownie mix to a greased pan and bake for 25–35 minutes.

 While the sweet potato brownies are baking, combine the frosting ingredients in a separate bowl and mix until creamy and smooth.
 The consistency may be a blend between syrup, icing and frosting.

 Once the brownies are done baking and have cooled, frost them with the mixture and enjoy!
 One batch makes approximately 12 of these chocolate sweet potato brownies.
 Want something a little extra?
 Try topping the brownies with mini dark chocolate chips.Print